SeshaPhaniVV/LogAnalyzer/README.md

 ### Map Reduce Tasks Implementation

-There are totally 4 tasks created in this homework.
+There are totally 4 tasks created that this project accomplishes.
 They are clearly listed below

 **Mapper:** The input data is first processed by all Mappers/Map tasks, and then the intermediate output is generated.